stickmangamer876/Remove-the-AI-button-from-the-Google-search-bar/README.md

 </div>

-Remove the AI button from the Google search bar This removes the Google AI button
+This removes the Google AI button

 ## how to download ?